thezhe/D-lay/README.md

 # D-lay
-A Decomposing Delay VST based off of the traditional analog BBD (Bucket Brigade Delay), but with added digital enhancements
+A gradually deteriorating Delay based off of the traditional analog BBD (Bucket Brigade Delay)

 ## Delay Algorithm (My modifications to the code from the following [JUCE tutorial](www.youtube.com/watch?v=IRFUYGkMV8w):
 -getFromDelayBuffer: